wso2/cellery/CONTRIBUTING.md

 The Cellery Team is pleased to welcome all contributors willing to join with us in our journey.
 Cellery project is divided into few repositories as explained below.
-[wso2-cellery/sdk](https://github.com/wso2-cellery/sdk/) : This repository contains the cellery specification implementation, cli implementation, and installers for different operating systems.
+[wso2-cellery/sdk](https://github.com/wso2-cellery/sdk/) : This repository contains the cellery specification implementation, CLI implementation, and installers for different operating systems.
 [wso2-cellery/distribution](https://github.com/wso2-cellery/distribution/): This repository contains kubernetes artifacts for cellery mesh runtime, and docker image generation for Global and cell API Manager.
 [wso2-cellery/mesh-controller](https://github.com/wso2-cellery/mesh-controller/) : This repository includes the controller